 - By increasing the number of characteristics included, the Bill reinforces a hierarchy between those characteristics that are protected and those that are not.
 The longer the list of groups included, the stronger the signal sent about the status those who are not.
 We are particularly concerned about the message sent by the omission of sex from the same protection as other characteristics, as the list expands.

-Our submission to the Delegated Powers and Law Reform Committee notes that section 15(2) appears to enable the Scottish Government to put forward a bespoke definition of “sex” for the purpose of the Act.
+In August 2020 we also submitted evidence to the Delegated Powers and Law Reform Committee.
+This notes that section 15(2) appears to enable the Scottish Government to put forward a bespoke definition of “sex” for the purpose of the Act.
 We suggest that maintaining a consistent definition in law of “sex” as a characteristic is valuable, and that it would be inappropriate to use ministerial regulation-making powers to depart from the well-established Equality Act definition of “sex”.
 We see no persuasive argument for that being necessary in this context, and argue that if the regulation-making power is retained, it should be restricted to using the definition of “sex” in the Equality Act 2010.

 Herald: Will Hate Crime Bill follow the path of its predecessor?

 This Herald Agenda article draws out the similarities between the current Hate Crime Bill and the 2005 Racial and Religious Hatred Bill, and considers the implications for freedom of expression.